DiegoBP02/guide/Blog App/MERN.md

   },[state.user])
 - change user from initial state to JSON.parse(localStorage.getItem("user")) || null
 - login button disabled if fetching
-- in app and topbar, get use from useContext(Context)
+- in app and topbar, get user from useContext(Context)

 #### logout using context